 clearly state the nature of the change and the effective date; and

-inform the consumer of any rights to terminate the contract without penalty in accordance with this Rule.
+inform the Consumer of any rights to terminate the Consumer Contract without penalty in accordance with this Rule.

-Hidden Fees and Charges

-Licensees must clearly disclose all fees, charges, and surcharges upfront at the time of the offer, including:

-Installation, activation, equipment, or service-specific fees.

-Early termination fees, contract amendments, or additional service charges.

-Recurring charges for optional services (e.g., voicemail, call forwarding).

-Failure to Honor Promotions or Rebates
+Requirement to Honor Promotions or Rebates

-Service providers must honor all promotions, discounts, or rebates as advertised.
-If a customer qualifies for a promotion, the licensee provider must ensure:
+Licensees must honor all promotions, discounts, or rebates as advertised.
+If a Consumer qualifies for a promotion, the Licensee must ensure:

-the promotion or rebate is delivered in the stated time frame.
+the promotion or rebate is delivered in the stated time frame; and